How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Check exactly what you will receive

 If an editor cannot tell you what is included, when it will be delivered, and what form the feedback will take, pause before committing.
+Vague promises often lead to vague feedback, and vague feedback is hard to act on.

 Deliverables to ask about